over

 - During the whole time of his abode in the university he generally spent thirteen hours of the day in study; by which assiduity besides an exact dispatch of the whole course of philosophy, he read over in a manner all classic authors that are extant […]

-- From an upright position to being horizontal.
+- From an upright position to a horizontal one.

 - He tipped the bottle over, and the water came gushing out.